anup221/subtrack/README.md

 Platform administrators are modeled separately from organization-level roles.

 This prevents organization owners from automatically gaining platform-level administrative privileges.

+### Payment-Dependent Subscription Activation

+Paid subscription changes are only applied after successful payment verification.

+This prevents an organization from receiving a paid plan without a corresponding successful payment.

 ### Flyway-Owned Schema